wilsonmar/LoadRunner/random_birthdate_js/README.md

     	}
     ```

+    I think it's a good idea to put a comment about using web_js_reset() even if it's not used because
+    the design of the function may or may not depend on it to clear out data from previous iterations.

-3. Declare return code in the action file.
+3. Declare return code (rc) in the action file.

 ```
  Action(){